grammyjs/website/site/docs/guide/deployment-types.md

 ## How does long polling work?

 _Imagine you're buying a box of ice-cream in a store.
-You can't find your favourite type of ice-cream, so you ask an employee to check if they have some in their storage.
+You can't find your favorite type of ice-cream, so you ask an employee to check if they have some in their storage.
 The employee leaves, and comes back to you, telling you that they are out of stock._

 _The next day, you're craving that delicious ice-cream again, so you go back to the same store.